TobikoData/sqlmesh/docs/guides/isolated_systems.md

 3. Deploy to production system `staging` environment

     a.
 Execute the `sqlmesh --gateway production plan staging` command to apply the updates to the production system `staging` environment.
-Note that your production system's gateway may have a different name and that you may choose any environment name other than `prod`.
+Note that your production system's gateway may have a different name and that you may choose any environment name (other than the reserved name `prod`).

     b.
 Developers validate the set of code updates in the production system `staging` environment

 4. Deploy to production

     a.
-Execute the `sqlmesh  --gateway production plan` command to apply the updates to the production system's `prod` environment
+Execute the `sqlmesh --gateway production plan` command or use the [SQLMesh CI/CD bot](../integrations/github.md) to apply the updates to the production system's `prod` environment

 ![Isolated systems SQLMesh workflow with staging environments](./isolated_systems/isolated-systems_isolated-systems-workflow.png)